- November 24, 2016

 Many importer admit product inspection helps them avoid most of these problems and many others.
 Having the inspector visit the factory before shipping ensures your expectations are met.
 It also gives you the transparency to forecast any potential delays in production or shipping.

-But why some importers might choose not to outsource quality inspection to a third-party QC company? and some importers choose to work close with the QC company?
+But why some importers might choose not to outsource quality inspection to a third party inspection service company? and some importers choose to work close with the QC company?

-Why some importers don’t use third party quality inspection
+Why some importers don’t use third party inspection service?

 There are some clear advantages to working with a third-party for product QC. but there are also a couple valid reasons why an importer might choose not to.
 Though not every importer will find these reasons apply to them specifically, as they’re worth considering.